Rural land sharing community

-Planit was able to successfully coordinate the project team consultants, preparing a comprehensive concept that will provide the framework for future applications across the site and emergence of the Nightcap rural land sharing communities.
+Planit’s town planners coordinated the project team consultants, preparing a comprehensive planning concept that will provide the framework for future applications across the site and emergence of the Nightcap rural land sharing communities.

 Nightcap, Mount Burrell and Kunghar, New South Wales